 Driven by the health-foods sector, the moringa market is expected to reach $7 billion by 2020 (from $4 billion in 2015) and a CAGR of 10% for the 2018-2022 period.
 At the time, parallel industries are taking notice: even the animal feed market is looking to moringa as an affordable substitute to other food sources that are under pressure.

 Since 2018 Pomeroon has conducted data-driven trials with different varieties of moringa - or as it’s known locally, saijan.
 We plant lines of moringa trees amongst the coconut trees, making use of all available space.
-The pods are used in local cuisine; the leaves are dried outdoors under the sun before being powdered for export market; the oil form the kernel is used as a food supplement.
+The pods are used in local cuisine; the leaves are dried outdoors under the sun before being powdered for export market; the oil from the kernel is used as a food supplement.

 To make this one of Guyana’s main exports will require significant investment in processing.
 To this end, Pomeroon is currently designing a multi-purpose spice and dried fruit facility that will process crops from our estate and local smallholder farmers.